cfis/ibmpc/docs/index.md

 I started programming on this machine, writing a horse handicapping program using [dBase](https://en.wikipedia.org/wiki/DBase).
 That didn't go anyplace, but it did lead to my eventual career in the software industry.

 It was also my mom's working computer through the 1980's.
 She was a journalist and used it to write a number of articles.
-In addition, she used it to several unpublished books including *Black Pearl*, *The Bear* and a three part book entitled *Flight of the Cranes.* I have partial print outs of some of them, but not the original digital files.
+In addition, she used it to write several unpublished books including *Black Pearl*, *The Bear* and a three part book entitled *Flight of the Cranes.* I have partial print outs of some of them, but not the original digital files.

 After all these years, she still had the machine - boxed away in the garage.
 So I recently pulled it out, set it up, and amazingly it booted right up.
 I forgot how noisy it was!
 And so primitive - no command history, no command completion, no copy/paste, etc. But at least it had a 10MB hard drive - added a few years later - which makes it a lot easier to use that with a single 5.25 inch floppy drive.

 It took me a few minutes to remember how to navigate the machine and refamiliarize myself with the programs of the time (Norton Commander, Fastwire II, etc).
 After a bit of poking around I found one of the books on the harddrive and couple more on 5 1/4 floppy drives.
 The books were written using a word processor called [Leading Edge](https://en.wikipedia.org/wiki/Leading_Edge_Products), which was pretty great for the time but eventually got annihilated by [WordStar](https://en.wikipedia.org/wiki/WordStar) and then [WordPerfect](https://en.wikipedia.org/wiki/WordPerfect).

 Now that I found what I was looking for, how should I copy the files from the IBM PC to my laptop.
-My laptop dual is a Thinkpad that dual boots Windows 11 and Fedora 43.
+My laptop is a Thinkpad that dual boots Windows 11 and Fedora 43.
 Either operating system will work.

 ## Data Transfer Options
 Modern computers have almost no overlap with the 1981 IBM PC.
 The PC predates: